 Surface Tension and Surfactant

 Lungs contain large amounts of elastic tissue, so in the absence of water they would be very stretchy (compliant).
 However, the humidity of the airways means that the alveoli are lined by fluid.
-As a result, the compliance of lung tissue is limited by surface tension.
+This results in surface tension limiting the compliance of lung tissue.

 At higher alveolar volumes, surfactant molecules are further apart and become less effective at reducing surface tension.
-Therefore, further expansion of the alveoli is resisted.
+Therefore, there is resistance to further alveolar expansion.
 This explains why once the lungs are mostly filled, further lung expansion is difficult.